Deviltrades/PIPAURA/FUNDAMENTAL_BIAS_SETUP.md

 DROP POLICY IF EXISTS "Service role access to currency_scores" ON currency_scores;
 CREATE POLICY "Service role access to currency_scores" ON currency_scores FOR ALL TO public USING (true) WITH CHECK (true);

+-- Index bias table for global stock indices
+CREATE TABLE IF NOT EXISTS index_bias ( id UUID PRIMARY KEY DEFAULT gen_random_uuid(), instrument TEXT NOT NULL UNIQUE, score INT NOT NULL, bias_text TEXT NOT NULL, summary TEXT NOT NULL, confidence INT NOT NULL DEFAULT 50, updated_at TIMESTAMPTZ NOT NULL DEFAULT NOW()
+);

+CREATE INDEX IF NOT EXISTS idx_index_bias_instr ON index_bias (instrument);

+ALTER TABLE index_bias ENABLE ROW LEVEL SECURITY;

+DROP POLICY IF EXISTS "Public read access to index_bias" ON index_bias;
+CREATE POLICY "Public read access to index_bias"
+ON index_bias FOR SELECT TO public USING (true);

+DROP POLICY IF EXISTS "Service role write to index_bias" ON index_bias;
+CREATE POLICY "Service role write to index_bias"
+ON index_bias FOR ALL TO public USING (true) WITH CHECK (true);
 ```

 6. Click **Run** (or press `Cmd/Ctrl + Enter`)
 7. You should see "Success.
-No rows returned" - **Tables are now created!** ✅
+No rows returned" - **All 3 tables are now created!** ✅

 ### Step 2: Test the Automation Script